 As for other changes, my oven is fast, and the buns were quite done after only ten minutes.
 And they were huge!
 In fact, when I took the dough out of the oven after the first rising, the dough was STILL MOVING – PULSATING even!, and I feared A SMALL BABY ALIEN was going to pop out of it any minute!
 But after I waited in fascination for a while, no alien emerged, so I transferred the dough to greased muffin tins, and left them for a second rising.

 When I dumped out the buns to put on glaze and icing, instead of turning them over, I left them upside down, because that would maximize the area of glaze/icing absorption.
 And no one cares that they are upside down when they’re busy swooning over the taste!

 And yes, they are swoony, just like the romance between Sean and Puck in the book.
 If you haven’t read The Scorpio Races, you are so missing out!
 You can hear the author read Chapter One and also listen to the music for it that she composed and also plays on the same web page, here.
-Or, check out Maggie’s interview with the readers of the audio version, here.
+Or, check out Maggie’s interview with the narrators of the audio version, here.
 (Steve West, who reads for Sean, is um, okay looking….)